MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-copilot-features.md

 - prvCreatemsdyn_copilottranscriptdata
 - prvWritemsdyn_copilottranscriptdata
 - prvAppendmsdyn_copilottranscriptdata
-- prvIntelligenceUsage
+- prvIntelligenceUsage: This privilege is required to access the Copilot case summary.
+By default, this privilege is available for out of the box security roles.
+Make sure that your users have  [**Miscellaneous privileges**](/power-platform/admin/security-roles-privileges#define-the-privileges-and-properties-of-a-security-role) > **prvIntelligenceUsage** assigned to the required custom security roles.
 - prvReadOrganizationSetting
 - prvReadmsdyn_panetabconfiguration
 - prvReadmsdyn_paneconfiguration

 More information: [Security roles and privileges](/power-platform/admin/security-roles-privileges)

-> [!NOTE]
-> To access the Copilot case summary, the **prvIntelligenceUsage** privilege is required.
-By default this privilege is available for out of the box security roles.
-Ensure that your users have  [**Miscellaneous privileges**](/power-platform/admin/security-roles-privileges#define-the-privileges-and-properties-of-a-security-role) > **prvIntelligenceUsage** assigned to the required custom security roles.

 ## Next steps